-We are pleased that the majority of our singers and pianists are committed to attending in 2021 meaning that our production line up will remain the same.
+Copious amounts of work have already gone into making this season a reality, and we are looking forward to being able to share it with you in 2022.
 Our productions will include The Music Man (Willson), The Crucible (Ward), and a double bill of Dido and Aeneas (Purcell) with Aeneas and Dido (Rolfe).
-Copious amounts of work have already gone into making this season a reality, and we are looking forward to being able to share it with you in 2021.
-We have reimagined many of our festival offerings to safely bring you art this season.
 If you’ve received your season brochure in the mail please hold onto it for reference to help mitigate the cost of reprinting next year.

 If you would like to be kept up to date on all the exciting things happening at NUOVA, click here to enter your contact information.

 Join Opera NUOVA throughout the six-weeks of this annual classic music Festival to share in the promotion and celebration of Canada’s emerging artists.
 Each year, we bring over 80 singers, pianists, stage directors and other personnel from across the country to Edmonton to share in the development of their craft and talents as they help audiences discover the passion and love of opera and musical theatre.
 We endeavor to share exceptional artistry at reasonable prices.